vlfeat/matconvnet/README.md

     net.classes.description{best}, best, bestScore)) ;

-`vl_simplenn` is a wrapper around MatConvNet core computational blocks implements a CNN with a simple linear topology (a chain of layers).
+`vl_simplenn` is a wrapper around MatConvNet core computational blocks that implements a CNN with a simple linear structure (a chain of layers).
 It is not needed to use the toolbox, but it simplifies common examples such as the ones discussed here.
 See also `examples/cnn_imagenet_minimal.m` for further examples.

 ### <a name='training'></a> Training your own models